By Stephen C. Schultz

 Unlike any other program, we recognize that regardless of the student’s diagnosis there is an underlying developmental stall.
 RedCliff’s treatment modality addresses both issues.
 The model was developed and refined through research informed treatment practices.

 RedCliff has two therapeutic goals.
-They are to disrupt current behavioral patterns, or the developmental stall of the student, and reintegrate the student into the appropriate level for their age.
+They are to disrupt current behavioral patterns, or the developmental stall of the student, and reintegrate the student into the appropriate level of adolescent development for their age.
 In order for therapy to be most effective, the first goal must be accomplished before the second can be initiated.

 A teen who has stalled out does not struggle with a lack of entertainment in his life.
 What he lacks is the ability to master the mundane responsibilities that come with school, work, and family relationships.

 At RedCliff, the goal is to help students find meaning in those daily activities, rather than search for an outside “thrill.”
 A typical day will include hiking, practicing wilderness survival skills such bow/drill fire making, orienteering, botanical identification, journaling, and low-impact camping.
 Each of these activities also has an expectation of competence and mastery.
 This provides the therapists a rich diagnostic environment for therapeutic sessions.

 Enrollment at RedCliff ascent is open-ended.
 The therapeutic goal is not to force students to comply.
 Rather, it is to give students an opportunity to gain insight, develop internal motivation and to achieve position of excellence, mastery and competence.